Tennessee Titans vs. Cincinnati Bengals NFL Divisional Round Odds, Plays and Insights for January 22, 2022

 Over/under insights

-- Tennessee and its opponents have combined to score more than 46.5 points in eight of 17 games this season.

-- Cincinnati and its opponents have combined to score more than 46.5 points in 10 of 20 games this season.
+- The two teams combine to score 51.7 points per game, 5.2 more than the total in this contest.

-- Saturday's total is 5.2 points lower than the two team's combined 51.7 points per game average.
+- This contest's total is 3.6 points greater than the 42.9 these two squads combine to surrender per game this season.

-- The 42.9 combined points per game that these two squads have allowed this season are 3.6 fewer than the 46.5 over/under in this contest.

 Titans stats and trends

-- Tennessee has played 17 games, with 10 wins against the spread.
+- In Tennessee's 17 games this season, it has 10 wins against the spread.

-- The Titans have an against the spread record of 4-5 in their nine games when favored by 3 points or more so far this season.
+- This season, the Titans have an against the spread record of 4-5 in their nine games as a favorite of 3 points or more.

-- Tennessee's games this year have eclipsed the over/under eight times in 17 opportunities (47.1%).
+- Tennessee has hit the over in 47.1% of its opportunities this year (eight times over 17 games with a set point total).

-- When Tennessee puts up more than 22.1 points, it is 8-3 against the spread and 10-1 overall.
+- Tennessee is 8-3 against the spread and 10-1 overall in games when it records more than 22.1 points.

-- Tennessee is 5-4 against the spread and 6-3 overall when the team churns out more than 350.8 yards.
+- When Tennessee picks up over 350.8 yards, the team is 5-4 against the spread and 6-3 overall.

 - The Titans have turned the ball over four more times (25 total) than the Bengals have forced a turnover (21) this season.